 7. Use Design with Details

 A wood range hood with unique details can add architectural interest to your kitchen.
 Scrolled woodwork and fluted columns are perfect for creating visual appeal.
-I often use this idea to echo the curves found in other kitchen elements.
+I often use this idea to echo the curves found in other kitchen elements, which pairs beautifully with stylish wood kitchen cabinet colors.

 8. Choose a Geometric Look